 Multi-Table Join Index (MTJI)

-As the name says, MTJI is formed by joining multiple tables which are frequently joined for obtaining the required result set.
+As the name says, MTJI is formed by joining multiple tables that are frequently joined for obtaining the required result set.
 It basically improves performance when the tables are joined frequently.

 Macro is a facility of Teradata that stores the frequently used SQL statements, hence eliminating the need to re-write SQL queries every time.